JerryXO/flexmoney-assignment/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 Installed dependencies:
-React bootstrap
+React bootstrap,
-react form hook ( for validation) react axios
+react form hook ( for validation ), react axios

 1. Created a responsive and interactive UI using React Js and React Bootstrap.